 Homemade chocolate chip muffins are easy to make from scratch with only 10 minutes of prep.
 Use a pinch of nutmeg and sprinkle of sugar on top to make these taste like they are straight from the bakery!

 Hello friends!
-Haley here from If You Give a Blonde a Kitchen and today I’m sharing my recipe for homemade chocolate chip muffins.
+Haley here from If You Give a Blonde a Kitchen and today I’m sharing my recipe for these homemade muffins.
 This recipe yields a fluffy and moist muffin that tastes like you picked it up at the bakery.
 In my opinion, the big chocolate chips and sprinkle of sugar on top is what makes these muffins irresistible.

 How to make homemade chocolate chip muffins